KulikDM/pythresh/docs/benchmark.rst

 default parameters for some thresholders have been changed.
-Still, this article provides a thorough analysis of the performance of the thresholders in ``PyThresh`` with many insightful results and detailed analysis of thresholding outlier decision scores.
+Still, this article provides a thorough analysis of the performance of the thresholders in ``PyThresh`` with many insightful results and detailed analysis of thresholding outlier decision likelihood scores.

 ----